Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 ## Advisors:

 Advisor is normally a person with deeper knowledge in a specific area and usually also includes persons with cross-functional and multidisciplinary expertise.
 An adviser's role is that of a mentor or guide.
-Depending on our requirement, team can hire advisors, when the team lacks expertise in a particular field.
-This can be a paid or free position depending upon the requirements.
+Depending on our requirement, the team can hire advisors when the team lacks expertise in a particular field.
+This can be a paid or unpaid position depending upon the requirements.
 Advisors are not part of the arm and will not have voting rights.
 Advisors will be part of the use-case or project task force where they will be mentoring the teams.

 ## Contractors:

 A contract worker, also known as an independent contractor is an individual who enters into a contractual agreement with Interactions to provide a service in exchange for a fee.
-A contractor can be hired on a long term or temporary basis.
+A contractor can be hired on a long-term or temporary basis.
 Anonymous people who want to work for a branch will also be treated as a contractor.
 A contractor is not part of the arm and has not voting rights.

 #### How to manage contractors: